PNC: 2023 Home Equity Review

 - Although PNC operates across the U.S., its HELOC product isn’t available in every state.

 - The bank’s HELOC terms can vary based on where you live.

 Types of fees charged

-How to qualify for a home equity loan with PNC
+How to qualify for a HELOC with PNC

 How to get started

-If you’ve shopped around and are ready to apply with PNC, you can do so online, at a local PNC branch or by calling 1-855-762-9545.
+When you’re ready to apply for a HELOC with PNC, you can do so online, at a local branch or by calling 855-762-9545.
 Representatives are available Monday through Thursday from 8 a.m. to 10 p.m.
 ET, Friday from 8 a.m. to 6 p.m.
-ET and Saturday through Sunday from 8 a.m. to 5 p.m.
+ET and Saturday and Sunday from 8 a.m. to 5 p.m.
 ET.